 It’s big and it’s fast, so the BMW X5 isn’t going to be cheap to insure.
 Even the entry-level sDrive25d sits in insurance group 41, while the M50d is in group 49 and the X5 M takes you to group 50.

 These rates pretty much mirror the Porsche Cayenne and Range Rover Sport line-ups, although if you’re in the market for one of these cars, steep annual premiums aren’t likely to put you off.

 Depreciation is one of the biggest factors to consider when buying a big luxury car.
 And our experts suggest that, with predicted residuals of 49.1 per cent, the X5 won’t hold its price as well as its rivals.
 Over three years, that means the M50d is likely to lose just over £32,000 in value.

 The first two generations of the X5 were a huge success for BMW, making the car one of the most recognised premium SUVs on the planet.
 In total, it clocked up combined global sales of 1.3 million across its first two incarnations.

 It comes as no surprise, then, that BMW has played it safe with the styling of the latest version.
 It's described as "deliberately evolutionary" and, while the looks are unlikely to offend anyone, it's certainly less distinctive than its predecessors.

-The squat stance and flared wheelarches have been reduced, having been replaced by slab sides and a front end reminiscent of the latest 3 Series.
+The squat stance and flared wheelarches have been toned down, having been replaced by slab sides and a front end reminiscent of the latest BMW 3 Series.
 The rear end looks a little bland, but the squared-off exterior styling has led to an increase in interior space – making room for comfortable seats, big windows and first-rate quality.